isomerpages/moe-angmokiopri/_about-us/Our School Rules.md

 * Students must not smoke.
 Smoking is prohibited by law for those under 21 years of age.

 **IMPORTANT NOTE:
-Non-compliance with and infringement of any of the school rules will result in action being taken against the offender.
+<br>Non-compliance with and infringement of any of the school rules will result in action being taken against the offender.
 These actions include parental involvement, in-house suspension, counselling, caning and possible suspension from school.**

 For the complete list of **Offences and Consequences**, please refer to the <u>2022 Student Handbook Page 12-13.</u>